Detailed content of our market study

 Source: ****

-Nutritional reference values for pasta, considering as sample *** g of dry durum wheat pasta, provide about *** calories, divided in carbohydrates, proteins and fats as ...
+Nutritional reference values for pasta, taking *** g of dry durum wheat pasta as a sample, provide about *** calories, divided into carbohydrates, protein and fat as follows in the pie chart below:

 4.3 New trends in supply